OpenSyd/syd_cpp/test/readme.md

 Test1
-- only generic with StandardDatabasePlugin
+- test generic approach with StandardDatabase as plugin
 - create insert update query delete
 - patient injection only (for the moment)